amsb/mobx-reactor/README.md

 )
 ```

 > The logger currently requires you to first `npm install deep-diff`.

 ### Models

 A `Model` provides a construct to organize state with methods that operate on that state in response to relevant actions.
+A model objects are a vehicle for organization, not encapsulation.
 While all state is defined through models, actions can be defined as part of a model or independently of a model.

 ```javascript
 class TodoList extends Model {